Didanosine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also taking allopurinol or ribavirin.
+- Do not use this medicine if you are also using allopurinol, ribavirin, or stavudine.

-- Some medicines and foods can affect how didanosine works.
+- Some medicines can affect how didanosine works.
 Tell your doctor if you are using any of the following:

-- Delavirdine, ganciclovir, hydroxyurea, indinavir, methadone, nelfinavir, stavudine, tenofovir
+- Delavirdine, ganciclovir, hydroxyurea, indinavir, methadone, nelfinavir, tenofovir

-- Medicine to treat an infection (such as ciprofloxacin, itraconazole, ketoconazole, tetracycline)
+- Medicine to treat an infection (including ciprofloxacin, tetracycline)

 - Do not drink alcohol while you are using this medicine.